scensorECHO/py2sms/README.md

 # How To Use

-You will need to create a <b>free</b> account at eztexting.com, and add your username/password to the credentials file.
+You will need to create a <b>free</b> account at <a href="https://www.eztexting.com/start?pid=free">eztexting.com</a>, and add your username/password to the credentials file.

 The script pulls this info to make requests to the RESTful API.